Trump Praised Duterte’s Deadly Drug War, Saying He’s Doing an ‘Unbelievable Job’

 Now we know what Trump found commendable about this widely condemned slaughter.
-According to a transcript of the call obtained by The Intercept and The Washington Post, – which was produced by the Philippine Department of Foreign Affairs confirmed by a senior Trump administration official – this is what Trump said to Duterte, following some small talk about how neither man sleeps much:
+According to a transcript of the call obtained by the Intercept and the Washington Post — which was produced by the Philippine Department of Foreign Affairs and confirmed by a senior Trump administration official — this is what Trump said to Duterte, following some small talk about how neither man sleeps much:

 TRUMP: I just wanted to congratulate you because I am hearing of the unbelievable job on the drug problem.
 Many countries have the problem, we have a problem, but what a great job you are doing and I just wanted to call and tell you that.